Daintree Rainforest tours from Port Douglas with Tony's Tropical Tours

 7:20am might seem like an early start when you’re on holiday, but there’s so much to see on these Daintree Rainforest tours from Port Douglas with Tony’s Tropical Tours that it’s a necessity.

-And we’ve been told we’ll be covering a lot of ground between the various destinations we’re visiting, so there should be plenty of time for some catch-up shut-eye along the way!
+However, we’ve been told we’ll be covering a lot of ground between the various destinations we’re visiting, so there should be plenty of time for some catch-up shut-eye along the way!

 We’re picked up from our Port Douglas hotel by our awesome guide Rob.
 He’s been guiding these Daintree Rainforest tours from Port Douglas for more than 12 years, and having ticked the box that says ‘you need to live somewhere for more than 25 year to consider yourself a local’, Rob knows more about the wildlife up in Far North Queensland than anyone else I’ve encountered on our trip — plus more corny jokes than you can poke a stick at!